polterguy/sephia-five/README.md

 Basically, as long as you receive a happy email, you can be 100% perfectly confident on that the communication have been cryptographically secured.
 If you receive a neutral face email, you can be almost certain, but not entirely of that the communication is secured.
 If you receive a sad face email, you might as well start communicating using postcards.

+The above screenshot also illustrates a crucial point, which is that every time Sephia Five requires you to carefully think before you act - It will show you a red warning.
+This is in fact the only use of colors we have in Sephia Five by default, which further reduces _"cognitive noise"_.

 ## Compose your emails using Markdown

 Although Sephia Five does not accept HTML emails, you can still apply formatting to your emails using Markdown.
 This allows you to easily create some simple formatting to your text, by writing your emails using Markdown.